EsotericSoftware/spine-runtimes/spine-godot/README.md

 The resulting Godot export template binary can then be found in `spine-godot/godot/bin`.

 ### Building the Godot editor and export templates via GitHub Actions
-This repository contains a GitHub workflow in `.github/workflows/spine-godot.yml` that allows building all Godot editor and export template binaries through GitHub actions.
+This repository contains a GitHub workflow in `.github/workflows/spine-godot.yml` and `.github/workflows/spine-godot-v4.yml` that allows building all Godot editor and export template binaries through GitHub actions for Godot 3.5.x and Godot 4.0.
 This may be simpler than compiling these artifacts locally.
 To use the GitHub workflow:

 1. Clone this repository
 2. Enable GitHub workflows on the cloned repository
-3. Manually trigger the `spine-godot` workflow.
+3. Manually trigger the `spine-godot` or `spine-godot-v4` workflow.

-The resulting binaries will be attached as artifacts to a sucessful workflow run.
+The resulting binaries will be attached as artifacts to a successful workflow run.

 ## Example
 Sample projects for both Godot 3.5.x and Godot 4.x are provided in the `example/` and `example-v4/` folders respectively.
 They illustrate all spine-godot functionality and can be opened and exported with the pre-built or custom build Godot editor and export template binaries.